dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_dev_terraform_FULL_ansible.md

  prometheus on the remote EC2 node.
 This installation is more involved than granfana and requires several additional ansible blocks in the yaml file.

- CREATING another branch development_terraform_FULL_ansible here and freezing this branch.
+ CREATING another branch dev_terraform_FULL_ansible here and freezing this branch.
  The ansible playbook installs both grafana and prometheus.
  The prometheus scrape is tested only locally on the EC2 node itself for now.
- In main we will develop this further using prometheus to fuller potential.
+ In master branch we will develop this further using prometheus to fuller potential.
 We will integrate this project with jenkins....

+ This branch (dev_terraform_FULL_ansible) will be frozen at this point.